 Online Bachelor’s Degrees in Family and Human Development

 Family and human development is a field that explores how people change and develop throughout their lives, specifically within schools, communities, and families.
 This field consists of topics such as relationships and marriages, parenthood, and adolescent and child development.
 An online bachelor’s degree in family and human development provides graduates with a solid foundation in such topics and prepares them for related careers.
-An undergraduate bachelor’s degree is generally sufficient for taking up roles such as crisis counselors, social and human service assistants, and child care center managers.
+An undergraduate bachelor’s degree is generally sufficient for taking up roles such as crisis counselors, social and human service assistants, child care center managers, and other similar careers.

-The Bureau of Labor Statistics (BLS 2023) states that the overall employment in community and social service occupations is projected to grow faster than the average for all occupations between 2022 and 2032.
-It projects that about 281,600 openings are projected each year, on average, in these occupations.
-The median annual wage for such occupations was $49,380 in May 2022, higher than the median annual wage for all occupations of $46,310.
-PayScale (2023) notes that those with bachelor’s degrees in human development and family studies earn an average base salary of $57,000.
+The Bureau of Labor Statistics (BLS 2024) states that the overall employment in community and social service occupations is projected to grow faster than the average for all occupations between 2023 and 2033.
+It projects an average of 299,400 openings each year in these occupations.
+PayScale (2025) notes that those with bachelor’s degrees in human development and family studies earn an average base salary of $58,000.

-Online bachelor’s degree programs usually offer maximum flexibility for working professionals.
+Online bachelor’s degree programs usually offer maximum flexibility for working professionals compared to solely in-person or even hybrid options.
 These programs typically have the same curriculum as on-campus programs, leading to similar opportunities.
-Online formats are also ideal for individuals with additional commitments such as family or child care.
+Online formats are also ideal for individuals with additional commitments such as family, work, or child care.

 The minimum credit requirement for online standard bachelor’s degree programs in human development and family studies is 120 credits, and full-time students usually complete their program within four years.